 “I’d never heard the Brentano before—this was their British debut—but I knew of their reputation.
-And the agile, wiry intelligence of their playing, in a constant state of alert, was every good as promised.
+And the agile, wiry intelligence of their playing, in a constant state of alert, was every bit as good as promised.
 They followed with as momentous a performance of Beethoven’s Op.
-130 quartets as I’ve ever heard live…Passionate, uninhibited and spell-bounding.”
+130 Quartet as I’ve ever heard live…Passionate, uninhibited and spell-binding.”

 We are excited to be joining the Faculty of the Yale School of Music, starting in Fall 2014!
 At Yale, in addition to appearing in concert every semester, we look forward to coaching YSM’s accomplished graduate students, and to interacting with YSM’s faculty and the University community at large.
 For our violist Misha Amory, this appointment feels like coming full circle, as he was an undergraduate at Yale once upon a time, and coached with members of the Tokyo Quartet while there.